 - Choose a flat surface in your home – a shelf, the top of a chest of drawers, a coffee table or the kitchen benchtop – and clear it of everything.
 All the stuff that was previously there can be packed away in a box.
-Then just live with the empty space for a month.
-See if you enjoy having somewhere empty to rest your eyes and the calming feeling of a decluttered space.
+Live with the empty space for a month and see if you enjoy having somewhere empty to rest your eyes and the calming feeling of a decluttered space.
 After the month is up you can choose to keep the contents of the box or donate it.

 Try a Low-Risk Experiment

 - Say no. If you really don’t think you should join another committee or spend another night babysitting, then simply say no. You may be surprised to see the world continues to turn and your friends do not disown you.
 The small risk, of course, is putting noses out of joint.